mila-iqia/fuel/docs/new_dataset.rst

 we also included the ``urls`` and ``filenames`` default arguments.

 If your use case is more exotic, you can just as well define your own download function.
-Be aware of the following parser-level arguments:
+Be aware of the following default arguments:

 * ``directory`` : in which directory the files need to be saved
 * ``clear`` : if ``True``, your download function is expected to remove the